Pertuzumab is a targeted or biological therapy drug.

-Before surgery in locally advanced breast cancer
+- Locally advanced breast cancer

-Secondary and locally advanced breast cancer
+To treat secondary or locally advanced breast cancer

-Pertuzumab is only suitable for people who haven’t previously had targeted therapies such as trastuzumab or chemotherapy for secondary or locally advanced breast cancer.
+Pertuzumab is only suitable for people who haven’t previously had targeted therapies, such as trastuzumab, or chemotherapy for secondary or locally advanced breast cancer.

 You may also be offered pertuzumab as part of a clinical trial.

 - As a drip into a vein (intravenously), usually in the hand or arm